Skip to main content

 Rogue server logs showing a single POST /mcp method=initialize

-Victim client logs — SDK fetches the injected URL
+Client logs — the SDK fetches the injected URL

 #